You may wish to read an introduction to this section first.

 According to tradition Hippocrates practiced medicine under the shade of a plane tree (Am. sycamore) at Kos.
 Similarly the Janissaries used to rest and have their meals under the shade of a plane tree at Topkapi Sarayi in Constantinople.
 Most small towns and villages throughout Greece and Turkey had a plane tree in their central square.

 Aglasun, similar to Rumeli Feneri, retains a large plane tree which is the meeting point of the town.
-In winter the four mile road to Sagalassos very often is not passable because of snow and no taxis wait for ruin-addicts at the plane tree.
+In winter the road to Sagalassos very often is not passable because of snow and no taxis wait for ruin-addicts at the plane tree.

 Views on April 8, 2015: (above) the Heroon of Sagalassos seen from the road from Aglasun; (below) Aglasun seen from Sagalassos; in the foreground the Macellum, a food market with a circular basin built at the time of Emperor Commodus